River flow and water level forecasts through virtual stations is what BWI can do for you

 2.3 billion and counting

-More than 2.3 billion people are facing water stress and almost 160 million children have been through severe and prolonged droughts.
-Hence, monitoring and predicting water resources and hazards has become key to human life, to political stability, to economic activity.
+More than 2.3 billion people have been facing water stress, and almost 160 million children have been exposed to severe and prolonged droughts (UN, 2022).
+Hence, monitoring and forecasting continental freshwater resources and related hazards are essential to human life, political stability, and economic activity.

-Nearly 97% of the world’s water is salty or otherwise undrinkable while ice caps and glaciers contain another 2%.
-Therefore, that leaves just 1% for all of humanity’s needs — all its agricultural, residential, manufacturing, community, and personal needs.
+Nearly 97% of the world’s water is salty or undrinkable, while ice caps and glaciers contain another 2%.
+Therefore, that leaves just 1% for all of humanity’s needs — agricultural, residential, manufacturing, community, and personal needs (IAEA, 2011).

 Hydrological forecasting on top of near real-time continental freshwater monitoring